X0RW3LL/personal-website/src/tips/bash.md

 ## Macros

 Let's say there's a handful of repeating commands/functions that you'd like to issue, but you couldn't be bothered to write a script/alias/function for it, or you simply only need them for that one shell session.
-There is where keyboard macros shine.
+This is where keyboard macros shine.
 The process is as follows: start recording the macro, type out (and/or execute) whatever commands to be recorded, end the macro recording, and finally execute the macro at any point later in the same shell.
 Here's an example

 ```sh
 # Ctrl+x (